TEN PRINCIPLES

 ONE

-People around the child should talk to each other
+People around the child talk to each other

 TWO